kindelia/Kindelia/WHITEBOOK.md

 *“Your scientists were so preoccupied with whether they could, they didn't stop to think if they should.”*

-This is a hard question to answer because, well, Kindelia is **not** a cryptocurrency.
+This is a hard question to answer because, well, K-Chan is **not** a cryptocurrency.
 Yes, it uses a blockchain, and yes, you can create currencies on it, but you can also create currencies on your computer, and you don't call it an "electrocurrency".
-Kindelia is less like a currency a more like an operating system, except it is virtual and synchronized worldwide.
+K-Chan is less like a currency a more like an operating system, except it is virtual and synchronized worldwide.
 I get the question, though.
 It often comes from people frustrated with the state of the field, ICOs, NFTs, pyramids, scams and idiocratic claims everywhere.
 It is true that most